-They still have to ask me if they earn one, but a few things happen when they take control of the process:
+A few things happen when our kids take control of the reward process:

-- Your kids will seek out new tasks they can complete to earn the reward, and
+- They will seek out new tasks they can complete to earn the reward, and

 - They view it as something they can influence and control (which they can).

 It took my kids 6 days to earn the 5 letters in fro-yo… and believe me that comes from giving them close to 12 opportunities to earn letters.

 Change is hard.

 But, they did it and we went out to Menchies.

 Now, it becomes a little harder to earn a letter.

 I’m not offering multiple chances each day… just one.